unnirskrishnan/workbench/README.md

-# Guessinggame
+# guessinggame.sh
-## Peer-graded Assignment: Bash, Make, Git, and GitHub by Aileen Nowak
+## Peer-graded Assignment by Unnikrishnan
-Date: 2019-07-21, Time: 23:00:53
+Date: 2019-07-21, Time: 23:05:01

-Lines of code in guessinggame.sh:
+Total ines of code in guessinggame.sh:
 26